-This text that follows presents a text/video-based case study from Pamela Winter’s fifth-grade classroom that documents students’ use of a free web-based application called the Estimation Calculator to enhance computational estimation.
+This text that follows presents a text/video-based case study from Paula White’s fifth-grade classroom that documents students’ use of a free web-based application called the Estimation Calculator to enhance computational estimation.
 The Estimation Calculator was specifically designed to develop students’ computational estimation strategies.

 Computational estimation involves making reasonable approximations for arithmetic problems, and it differs from estimations of measurement and time.
 Computational estimation is a form of problem solving that calls on a variety of skills used daily by adults, yet many people have never received adequate instruction on effective estimation strategies.

 Teachers can begin developing children’s computational estimation abilities and expanding their range of estimation strategies in elementary school.
 Students are generally capable of the abstraction required for computational estimation by the late elementary grades, but explicit instruction and practice are essential.

 Strong estimation abilities enhance children’s number sense, place value recognition, and understanding of the relative magnitude of rational numbers.
 The Common Core State Standards for School Mathematics provide guidance on children’s learning of computational estimation.